Chapter 22: The Cave and Spring of the Elven King

 He closed the book and led me to one of the stone chairs beside the moon pool.
 “Well then, Child of Man, ask me what you have come to ask,” the elf said.
 “We cannot keep our destinies waiting forever.”

-“It must have taken you a while to carve this home from the rock,” I said.
+“It must have taken you a while to carve this home from the rock of the hill,” I said.
 “How long have you been reading the stars next to the river, Oberon?”

-“Before there were stars in the sky, it must have been very dark indeed,” I said.
+“It must have been very dark indeed with no stars,” I said.
 “I feel fortunate that I was born in the time of celestial light.
 Do you have any other names so that I can learn more of your essential nature?”

 “Someone who has lived as long as I have has borne many names,” the elf said.
 “I am Oberon, Star Gazer, Fortune Teller, and Rune Caller, as well as many others.”

 “I wish I had a few more names to describe myself,” I said.
-“I like my name well enough but sometimes I feel like the spirits I meet in the other worlds want a further window into my nature that I am not yet prepared to give.”
+“I like my name well enough but sometimes I feel like the spirits I meet in the other worlds want a further window into my nature that I am not yet prepared to give.
+I don’t remember them yet.”

 “Self knowledge comes in time,” Oberon said.
 “Be patient with yourself, Heidi.
-You will find both your way of moving through the world as well as a way to name it.
+You will find both your way of moving through the world as well as ways to name it.
 One does not have to read your star chart to know this.”

 “Thank you for your vote of confidence,” I said.
 “Someday, when I know my secret names, I will share them with you as you so freely gave yours to me today.
 If you could teach me one further lesson, what would it be?”